Mechinat Avnei Eitan: Campus

-The Students
+Students

-The students come from the U.S., Canada, Israel, Switzerland, Ethiopia and other countries as well.
+The students come from the U.S., Canada, Israel, Switzerland, Ethiopia, and other countries as well.
 They attend special programs including army training exercises, group dynamics, survival courses, treks, martial arts, etc. Students also undertake several courses intended to give them "an in depth understanding of contemporary Jewish and Israeli national issues.
 This will help them better understand and represent Israel to their peers and on college campuses."

 A high percentage of the students who have graduated from the mechina tend to serve in Sayerot, or elite units, in the Israeli army.

 While attending the mechina, students are urged to take upon themselves projects that they can work on throughout the year.
 Examples include raising awareness for the imprisoned Israeli spy, Jonathan Pollard and the organization Et'chem Kol Ha'derech which coordinates visits to injured soldiers.
 During the Second Lebanon War, a crew that would rush to katyusha explosions to help clean up the devastation was organized.